 This is illegal, and if this happens to you, file a formal complaint at the local court.
 The judge may order that you be compensated for your troubles.

-In case you ask to fix something at the house, your rent shouldn’t have to increase because of the repairs.
+In case you ask to fix something at the house, your rent shouldn’t be increased because of the repairs.
 Unit owners can’t ask for more money if something in their property needs to be repaired.
-It’s their obligation to get these fixed, which should be paid for using the rent payments.
+It’s their obligation to get these fixed, which should be funded using the rent payments.

 On the other hand, if you damage any part of the house, you must shoulder the costs to repair it.
 If you break an appliance, you must pay for it or replace it.

 Owners should be notified of any serious damage to the property.
-If they’re unable to solve the problem after 10 days, what you can do is tell them that you’ll use the money for next month’s rent to solve the problem yourself and take the amount off the total rent.
+If they’re unable to solve the problem after 10 days, you can tell them that you’ll use the money for next month’s rent to solve the problem yourself and take the amount off the total rent.

 Landlords can opt to inspect their property once a month, but they must ask for permission at least 24 hours before they do so.